solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 * [Lab 9 - Multicluster Failover](#Lab-9)
 * [Lab 10 - API Gateway](#Lab-10)

-## Introduction <a name="introduction" /></a>
+## Introduction <a name="introduction"></a>

-[Gloo Mesh Enterprise](https://www.solo.io/products/gloo-mesh/) is a distribution of [Istio Service Mesh](https://istio.io) with production support, CVE patching, FIPS builds, and a multi-cluster operational management plane to simplify running a service mesh across multiple clusters or a hybrid deployment.
+[Gloo Mesh Enterprise](https://www.solo.io/products/gloo-mesh/) simplifies the adoption of a service mesh across single or many clusters.
+It is Enterprise [Istio](https://istio.io) with production support, N-4 support, CVE patching, FIPS builds, and a multi-cluster operational management plane to simplify running a service mesh across multiple clusters or a hybrid deployment.

-Gloo Mesh also has enterprise features around multi-tenancy, global failover and routing, observability, and east-west rate limiting and policy enforcement (through AuthZ/AuthN plugins).
+Gloo Mesh also has features around multi-tenancy, global failover and routing, observability, and east-west rate limiting and policy enforcement (through AuthZ/AuthN plugins).

 ![Gloo Mesh Value](images/gloo-mesh-value.png)

 ### Observability & UI

-When you install Gloo Mesh Enterprise, you get the Gloo Mesh user interface (UI) by default.
-With the UI, you can review the health and configuration of Gloo Mesh custom resources, including registered clusters, workspaces, networking, policies, and more.
+When you install Gloo Mesh Enterprise, you get the Gloo Mesh UI which allows you to review the health and configuration of Gloo Mesh custom resources, including registered clusters, workspaces, networking, policies, and more.

 ![Gloo Mesh graph](images/gloo-mesh-ui.png)